On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Preliminaries

-An $\SL$-representation $\rho$ is called \emph{reducible} if there exists a \emph{proper} subspace $U \subset \C^2$ such that $\rho(g)(U) \subset U$, for all $g \in \pi_1(M)$.
+An $\SL$-representation $\rho$ is called \emph{reducible} if there exists an invariant line $L \subset \C^2$ such that $\rho(g)(L) \subset L$, for all $g \in \pi_1(M)$.
 Namely, there exists an element $A$ of $\SL$ such that $A \rho(g) A^{-1}$ is an upper triangular matrix for any $g\in \pi_1(M)$.
 Of course, any abelian representation is reducible (while the converse is false in general).
 Moreover by \cite[Lemma 1.2.1]{CS:1983}, all reducible representations send the commutator subgroup $[\pi_1(M), \pi_1(M)]$ into the maximal abelian subgroup ${\rm Para}$, up to conjugate.
 Hence reducible representations are metabelian.
 A representation is called {\it irreducible} if it is not reducible.

 The group $\SL$ acts on the representation space $R(M)$ by conjugation, however the naive quotient $R(M)/\SL$ is not Hausdorff in general.
-Following~\cite{CS:1983}, we will focus on the set of \emph{characters} of $R(M)$.
-Associated to a representation $\rho \in R(M)$, its character $\chi_\rho: \pi_1(M) \to \C$ is defined by $\chi_\rho(g) = \tr \rho(g)$, where $\mathrm{tr}$ denotes the trace of matrices.
-It is well-known that $R(M)$ and the set of characters have the structure of {complex algebraic affine varieties}, see~\cite{CS:1983}.
+To construct an appropriate quotient, we take the affine algebraic set determined by the condition that its coordinate ring is isomorphic to the ring of invariant regular functions $\C[R(M)]^{\PSL}$.
+By M. Culler and P. Shalen~\cite{CS:1983}, we can endow the set of characters of representations with such affine algebraic structure.
+Here the character associated to $\rho \in R(M)$ is the map $\chi_\rho \co \pi_1(M) \to \C$, defined by $\chi_\rho(g) = \tr \rho(g)$ where $\tr$ denotes the trace of matrices.
 In this sense, the set of characters of $R(M)$ is called the character variety of $M$ and denoted by $X(M)$.
-In some sense $X(M)$ is the ``algebraic quotient'' of $R(M)$ by the action by conjugation of $\PSL$.
-It is well known that $R(M)$ and $X(M)$ have the structure of {complex algebraic affine varieties}, see~\cite{CS:1983}.